ArgunHild/argunhild.github.io/_pages/about.md

 #   - /about.html
 ---
 <div style="text-align: justify;">
 I am a Ph.D. candidate in Economics at the University of Mannheim.
 My research examines how social and cognitive biases shape economic behavior and how targeted interventions can correct resulting market inefficiencies.
 I work at the intersection of behavioral and experimental economics, labor, and political economy.
-Currently, I study gender differences in willingness to compete and charitable giving.
+My current work is focused on charitable giving and gender differences in willingness to compete.
 </div>
 <br>
 **I am on the 2025-2026 Job Market.**